Quick answer

 At a glance

-A founder agreement is one of the most important documents in a startup.
+A co-founder agreement is one of the most important documents in a startup.
 It records how equity is split, how long founders must stay committed, who owns the IP, how decisions are made, and what happens if one founder exits.
 The agreement is not about mistrust; it is about giving the company a stable structure before pressure and money create avoidable conflict.
-At Inamdar Legal, we draft founder agreements that are simple enough to use and detailed enough to protect the business.
+At Inamdar Legal, we draft co-founder agreements for Indian startups that are simple enough to use and detailed enough to protect the business.
 The document should support the relationship, not just describe it.

-Founder agreements should cover equity split, vesting, roles, IP ownership, deadlock, confidentiality, and exit.
-For Indian startups, the agreement should be aligned with the company's future fundraising path.
+A co-founder agreement in India should cover equity split, vesting, roles, IP assignment, confidentiality, access control, deadlock, leaver treatment, and exit.
+For Indian startups, the agreement should also align with the company's future fundraising path.

 - Roles and work commitment